Teresa Petrie photo

 Some Wednesday evening meetings feature guest speakers before the break.
-Recent guest speakers include: Michael Carroll, former Publisher with Dundurn Press; Paul Sanderson, poet and photographer; Tina Tsallas, literary agent; Rosemary Aubert, mystery novelist and workshop instructor; Cynthia Gould, performance poet; Shane Joseph, Blue Denim Press, Stacey May Fowles from Descant Magazine, Andrew Borkowsk -winner of the 2012 Toronto Book Award for Copernicus Avenue, Steven Biggs - co-author of No Guff Vegetable Gardening and Mark Battenberg - poet and guitarist, Nate Hendley - true crime writer and journalist, and Sharon A. Crawford - author of the Beyond mystery series (among other things
+Past guest speakers include: Michael Carroll, former Publisher with Dundurn Press; Paul Sanderson, poet and photographer; Tina Tsallas, literary agent; Rosemary Aubert, mystery novelist and workshop instructor; Cynthia Gould, performance poet; Shane Joseph, Blue Denim Press, Stacey May Fowles from Descant Magazine, Andrew Borkowsk -winner of the 2012 Toronto Book Award for Copernicus Avenue, Steven Biggs - co-author of No Guff Vegetable Gardening, Mark Battenberg - poet and guitarist, Nate Hendley - true crime writer and journalist, and Sharon A. Crawford - author of the Beyond mystery series (among other things

 One-day Saturday Workshops